coin-or-tools/optimization-suite-docker/README.md

 ```

 This retrieves a docker image containing the COIN-OR Optimization Suite.
 Once
-yu have the image, you can create a container, which is a running version of
+you have the image, you can create a container, which is a running version of
 the image.
 Note that this container is completely isolated from the OS you are
 working in, so to run any useful commands inside it, you need to first copy
 the files in to the container, then copy the results back out.
 To do this,
 first create and start a container, as follows:

 ```
-docker create --name=os -it tkralphs/optimization-suite-docker
+docker create --name=coin-or -it tkralphs/optimization-suite-docker
-docker start os
+docker start coin-or
 ```

 Now copy in any files you need:

 ```
-docker cp example.mps os:/tmp
+docker cp example.mps coin-or:/tmp
 ```

 Here, we are copying into the `/tmp` directory inside the container.
 Finally,
 execute a solver command.

 ```
-docker /var/optimization-suite/bin/symphony -F /tmp/example.mps > /tmp/output
+docker /var/coin-or/bin/cbc /tmp/example.mps > /tmp/output
 ```

 and finally, copy the output back out

 ```
-docker cp os:/tmp/output .
+docker cp coin-or:/tmp/output .
 ```

 Note that you are as root by default inside the container, but this is not